vualeks/Caishen/README.md

 	// Not specifying this will load a default cvc image: public let cvcImage: UIImage? = UIImage(named: "MyCardTypeCVCImage")

+	// Not specifying this will result in a 16 digit number, separated into 4 groups of 4 digits.
 	// The grouping of your card number type.
 The following results in a card number format
 	// like "100 - 0000 - 00000 - 000000":
 	public let numberGrouping = [3, 4, 5, 6]